 Below we discuss a few valuable questionnaires and surveys.

 Bond and colleagues’ (2011) Acceptance and Action Questionnaire-II (AAQ-II) was designed to measure various core ACT constructs.
 This 10-item instrument uses a 7-point Likert Scale to assess psychological flexibility, acceptance, action, and experiential avoidance and can be used as part of therapy.

 Especially helpful in interventions that adopt acceptance and mindfulness approaches, the Revised Acceptance and Action Questionnaire is a simple self-report tool to administer and score.
 With 1 representing “Never True” and 7 for “Always True”, some example items include:

 - I worry about not being able to control my worries and feelings;

 - It seems like most people are handling their lives better than I am; and

 - My painful memories prevent me from having a fulfilling life.

-Find the acceptance and action questionnaire in our Toolkit.
+Find the Acceptance and Action Questionnaire in our Positive Psychology Toolkit©.